 Health Canada has not issued any licenses for ear candles.
 Therefore, the sale of this product for therapeutic purposes in Canada is illegal.
 Also, both Canada and the United States have issued directives that ban the importing of ear candles.

-Some promoters try to get around Health Canada’s Medical Devices Regulations by advertising that ear candles are “for entertainment purposes only”.
-However, Health Canada maintains that these people are selling the product for medical purposes illegally, since there is no other reasonable use for ear candles.
+Some promoters try to get around Health Canada’s Medical Devices Regulations by advertising that ear candles in Toronto are “for entertainment purposes only”.
+However, Health Canada maintains that these people are selling the product for medical purposes illegally since there is no other reasonable use for ear candles in Toronto .

 How you can protect yourself

-First, Health Canada recommends that you avoid ear candling.
+First, Health Canada recommends that you avoid ear candling in Toronto or anywhere.
 It is dangerous and it provides no recognised medical benefits.
-If you are concerned about ear wax, ask your doctor about safe and effective ways of cleaning your ears.
+If you are concerned about ear wax, contact ear cleaning in Toronto specialists.
 Report any complaints or concerns about ear candles, or any other medical devices, to Health Canada through a toll-free hotline at 1-800-267-9675.